mgm3IU/fa18-523-63/project-report/report.md

 ## Design

 Neural Networks are used with deep learning principles and capabilities.
-Neural networks are second to none when it comes to image classification, deep learning, and more [@fa18-523-63-www-nn-dl]
+Neural networks are second to none when it comes to image classification, deep learning, and more [@fa18-523-63-www-nn-dl].
+Based loosely on the human neural network, a layered network of neurons take input values, perform mathematical computations to find trends and relevancy, and output that is typically a classification, based on the inputs [@fa18-523-63-www-ann-human].
+In supervised methods, training datasets are required to make neural networks function.
+In unsupervised methods and with careful tuning, artificial neural networks can be used as a clustering algorithm, without classification assignment [@fa18-523-63 -www-unsup-ann].

 ## Architecture